Ricks-Lab/gpu-utils/README.md

 * Replaced deprecated set properties statement for colors with css formatting.
 * Implemented a more robust string format of datetime to address datetime conversion for pandas in some installations.
-* Implement dubug logging across the project.
+* Implemented dubug logging across the project.
 Activated with --debug option and output saved to a .log file.
 * Updated color scheme of Gtk applications to work in Ubuntu 20.04.
 Unified color scheme across all utilities.
 * Additional memory parameters added to utilities.
+* Read ID information for all GPUs and attempt to decode GPU name.
+For cards with no card path entry, determine system device path and use for reading ID.
+Report system device path in *amdgpu-ls*.
+Add *amdgpu-ls --short* report to give brief description of all installed GPUs.

 ## Development Plans
 * Enhance formatting in Gtk monitor tool.
 Need to improve my Gtk skills!